This conference is now closed for registrations.

-Join us as we proudly present the first-ever Nature Conference held on the African continent and the first-ever conference on the topic of Dementia in Africa hosted locally.
+Join us as we proudly present the first Nature Conference held on the African continent.

-Brought to you by Nature Conferences in partnership with the Davos Alzheimer's Collaborative, and Aga Khan University, the event will be taking place in-person September 11th - 12th, 2024 in Nairobi, Kenya.
+Brought to you by Nature Conferences in partnership with the Davos Alzheimer's Collaborative, and Aga Khan University, the event will take place in-person September 11th - 12th, 2024 in Nairobi, Kenya.

-This isn't just any conference – it's a free-to-attend forum catalyzing collaboration and driving change.
+This free-to-attend forum will catalyze collaboration and drive change.
 Attendees will delve into cutting-edge scientific breakthroughs surrounding the epidemiology of dementia, the contributing risk factors and genetics, and advancements in early detection and diagnosis of dementia in Africa and globally.
-This conference will explore current treatment strategies, trials and programs aiming to promote brain health and prevent dementia in Africa.
+This conference will explore current treatment strategies, trials and programs that promote brain health and prevent dementia in Africa.

 But beyond the scientific discourse lies a vital aspect: community.
 This event offers a platform to share successes, confront challenges, and foster collaborations essential for shaping the future of dementia research and care in Africa.
 Attendees will include researchers, industry leaders, local government, policymakers, and individuals with lived experience.